hb9hkn/ha-addon-udp-logger/README.md

 This plugin does NOT support (currently) a TLS syslog or other security features.
 It simply allows the basic syslog messages to be received by the HA.

 # IMPORTANT: Log rotation, compression and clean up
 Log file rotation, compression and clean up requires a restart of the add-on.
-Logs can be retains for a period defined in the add-on's Configuration page.
-The value can be between 1 and 30 days.
+Logs can be retained for a period defined in the add-on's Configuration page.
+The value can be set between 1 and 30 days.
 ```
 alias: Restart UDP Logger Add-on Daily
 trigger: